 We are here to help!

-Please contact us with questions about homebuyers’ assistance, residential façades, housing repair, rental rehabilitation, homelessness, energy needs, homes for sale, and lead abatement.
+Please contact us with questions about homebuyers’ assistance, residential façades, housing repair, homelessness, energy needs, homes for sale, and lead abatement.

 Frequently Asked Questions

-Our programs are meant to repair the critical systems/infrastructure of your home, such as roofs, foundations, furnaces, water heaters, plumbing/sewer systems, electrical systems, and broken or missing windows.
+Our programs are meant to repair the critical systems/infrastructure of your home, such as roofs, foundations, furnaces, water heaters, plumbing/sewer systems, and electrical systems.
 We can also assist with the installation of vinyl siding for homes that don’t currently have it.

 We currently don’t offer whole-house window replacement, remodeling, aesthetic alterations, painting, or services to detached garages.